A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

 The crucial insight is that $ v \in \bunch(u, \cA, R, G) $ if and only if $ u \in \clust (v, \cA, R, G)$.
 Thus, it suffices to choose a hierarchy of sets $A_i$ such that $ | \bunch_i (u, \cA, R, G) | \leq O (n^{1/p}) $ for every $ u \in V $ and $ 0 \leq i \leq p-1 $.

 Our algorithm for deterministically computing this hierarchy of sets of nodes follows the main idea of Roditty, Thorup, and Zwick~\cite{RodittyTZ05}.
-Its pseudocode is given in \Cref{alg:priorities}.
-As a subroutine this algorithm solves a weighted source detection problem, i.e., for suitable parameters $ q $, $ A $, and $ R $, it computes for every node $ v $ the set $ \CC (v, A, R, q, G) $ containing the $ q $ nodes of $ A $ that are closest to $ v $ -- up to distance $ R $; if there are fewer than $ q $ nodes of $ A $ in distance $ R $ to $ v $, $ \CC (v, A, R, q, G) $ contains all of them.
+Its pseudocode is given in Procedure~\ref{alg:priorities}.
+As a subroutine this algorithm solves a weighted source detection problem, i.e., for suitable parameters $ q $, $ A $, and $ R $, it computes for every node $ v $ the proximity list $ \CC (v, A, R, q, G) $ containing the $ q = \tilde O (n^{1/p}) $ nodes of $ A $ that are closest to $ v $---up to distance $ R $; if there are fewer than $ q $ nodes of $ A $ in distance $ R $ to $ v $, then $ \CC (v, A, R, q, G) $ contains all of them.
 Our algorithm for constructing the hierarchy of sets $ (A_i)_{0 \le i \leq p} $ is as follows.
-We set $ A_0 = V $ and $ A_p = \emptyset $ and to construct the set $ A_{i+1} $ given the set $ A_i $ for $ 0 \leq i \leq p-2 $ we first find for each node $ v \in V $ the set $ \CC (v, A_i, R, q, G) $ using a source detection algorithm.
-Then we view the collection the sets $ \{ \CC (v, A_i, R, q, G) \}_{v \in V} $ as an instance of the hitting set problem over the universe $ A_i $, where we want to find a set $ A_{i+1} \subseteq A_i $ of minimal size such that each set $ \CC (v, A_i, R, q, G) $ contains at least one node of $ A_{i+1} $.
-We let $ A_{i+1} $ be a hitting set of approximately minimum size determined by the deterministic greedy heuristic (always adding the element ``hitting'' the largest number of ``un-hit'' sets) to produce a hitting set within a factor of $ 1 + \ln{n} $ of the optimum~\cite{Johnson74,AusielloDP80}.
+We set $ A_0 = V $ and $ A_p = \emptyset $, and to construct the set $ A_{i+1} $ given the set~$ A_i $ for $ 0 \leq i \leq p-2 $, we first find for each node $ v \in V $ the set $ \CC (v, A_i, R, q, G) $ using a source detection algorithm.
+Then we view the collection of sets $ \{ \CC (v, A_i, R, q, G) \}_{v \in V} $ as an instance of the hitting set problem over the universe~$ A_i $, where we want to find a set $ A_{i+1} \subseteq A_i $ of minimum size such that each set $ \CC (v, A_i, R, q, G) $ contains at least one node of $ A_{i+1} $, i.e., a hitting set.
+We let $ A_{i+1} $ be an approximate hitting set whose size is within a factor of $ 1 + \ln{n} $ of the optimum produced by the deterministic greedy heuristic (always adding the element that is ``hitting'' the largest number of ``un-hit'' sets)~\cite{Johnson74,AusielloDP80}.
+Note that the expensive hitting set computation will later be implemented by performing internal computation\footnote{In principle, internal computation is free in the models considered in this paper and we could thus compute a minimum hitting set exactly.
+However, we decided to present the algorithm in a way that avoids solving NP-complete problems by internal computation.}; see, for example, \Cref{sec:distributed priorities} for the \congest model implementation.
+Following~\cite{ThorupZ05}, we explicitly set $ A_p = \emptyset $ to avoid the introduction of special notation for clusters of the largest priority.
 In the following we prove the desired bound on the size of the bunches, which essentially requires us to argue that setting $ q = \tilde O (n^{1/p}) $ is sufficient.

-\begin{procedure} \KwIn{Weighted graph $ G = (V, E) $ with positive integer edge weights, number of priorities $ p \geq 2 $, distance range $ R \geq 1 $} \KwOut{Hierarchy of sets $ (A_i)_{0 \leq i \leq p} $}
+\begin{procedure} \KwIn{Weighted graph $ G = (V, E) $ with positive integer edge weights, number of priorities $ p \geq 2 $, distance range $ R \geq 1 $} \KwOut{Hierarchy of sets $ \cA = (A_i)_{0 \leq i \leq p} $}

 \BlankLine